📞 01223 653962 – 07907726578

 2 min read

 Talking about intimate experiences is not easy for many people.
-Yet, throughout the years, I have found that many of us do want to share our intimacy stories with others, provided that we feel we are listened to non-judgmentally and compassionately.
+Yet, throughout the years, I have found that many of us want to share our intimate stories with others as long as we feel we are listened to non-judgmentally and compassionately.

-Constructing and internalising our intimacy life-stories can provide us with some answers to critical identity questions:
+Constructing and internalising our intimate life-stories can provide us with some answers to critical identity questions:

 Intimacy Life-Story Interviewing can be a highly informative, educational and therapeutic intervention and serves three primary purposes: